BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 `optimizer.best_feasible_score` delivers the weighted average MSP across the N sited refineries.
 `optimizer.best_layout_overall` saves the coordinates and radii of the N refineries.

-The class method .generate_refinery_report() allows to explore production, collection area, and MSP for each refinery.
+The class method .generate_refinery_report() can be used to explore production, collection area, and MSP for each refinery.

 ### Sequential approach
 Similar to the simultaneous approach, the sequential single product optimization allows to site N refineries (all of the same product), but it is much less computationally expensive.